clhenrick/portfolio/pages/cv.md

 **Web Developer**
 *May, 2015 - Present*

 Currently assisting [Radish Lab](http://radishlab.com/), a web and graphic design studio, with creating interactive data-visualizations, web-mapping, and professionally designed web sites for non-profits and cultural instutitions such as MAS.
-Duties include agile front-end web-development using modern web technologies such as Node JS, D3 JS, Wordpress, CartoDB, and Git / Github.
+Duties include agile front-end web-development using modern web technologies such as jQuery, Node.JS, D3.JS, Wordpress, CartoDB, and Github.

 ### Chris Henrick Cartography, Brooklyn, NY
 **Principal Cartographer**